Motor sensor for VECTOR

 The estimator sensor latency compensation.
 Can be used to compensate the time delay in the sensor hardware.

-Most usefull with bad hall sensors - hall sensors are used at low speeds, and sensoreless mode is used at high speeds.
+Most useful with bad hall sensors - hall sensors are used at low speeds, and sensorless mode is used at high speeds.